cozy/cozy-docs/src/documents/hack/getting-started/architecture-overview.html.md

 * the database (CouchDB)
 * the file system
-* the indexer (Woosh)
+* the indexer (Whoosh)

-The Data System is where Cozy's power is.
-It allows the user to chose which application accesses which type of data so he can **control** and **decide** wether he trusts or not an application.
+The Data System is Cozy's true power.
+It keeps the user data safe by restricting their access by applications.
+During an application installation, the user is prompted to allow or not the application to access various types of data ("doctypes") so he can **control** wether he trusts the application or not.
 It also opens the opportunity to use multiple data-source.
 Do you want to have contacts in your agenda application?
 Do it!

-A dedicated section will describe the Data System, its API and how to use it in details.
+You can find the complete API and details about the Data System on the dedicate [cookbook](/cookbooks/data-system.html).

+<a name="what-you-should-remember"></a>
 ## What you should remember
 As a developer, you are going to create an application that will be run by Cozy's pPaaS.
 That application will access the data through the Data System.
 Also, you won't have to bother about user authentification and authorization because it is all handled by the Proxy.